-Located 30 kilometres from Gladstone, Central Queensland, Lake Awoonga boasts excellent recreation facilities and spectacular lake and mountain views.
+Located 30 kilometres from Gladstone, Lake Awoonga boasts excellent recreation facilities and spectacular lake and mountain views.

-Enthusiastic anglers come to Lake Awoonga to catch the famed barramundi, of which over two million have been released.
+Enthusiastic anglers come to Lake Awoonga to catch the famed barramundi, of which almost 4 million have been released.
 The largest caught in April 2007 and weighing in at a hefty 33.3 kilograms!
 The great news is that you can fish for barramundi all year round!
-Approximately 300,000 fish are released each year, including barramundi, mullet and mangrove jack.
+Fingerlings are released each year, including barramundi, mullet and mangrove jack.
 It is believed that Lake Awoonga is the highest stocked lake in Australia for Mangrove Jack.

-Alternatively, just sit back, relax and enjoy the beautiful scenery and wildlife.
+Alternatively, hire a houseboat or kayak, take a scenic trip on a seaplane, or just sit back, relax and enjoy the beautiful scenery and wildlife.
 Feathered, furry or scaled, Lake Awoonga is home to a thriving array of animals, many of which are of conservation significance.

 First Aid Equipment